Koala and joey

 • Wildlife centres

-Just over one hour from Melbourne's CBD, this native wildlife sanctuary-cross-zoo is home to a hospital for treating injured animals.
-At Jirrahlinga, you can see lots of Australian native fauna, including kangaroos, wallabies, koalas, birds, reptiles, dingoes, echidnas and more.
-Keepers are knowledgeable and friendly, and if you're lucky they'll let you get up close with the koalas, hold a snake or have an up-close encounter with a lizard.
+Just over one hour from Melbourne's CBD, this native wildlife sanctuary-cross-zoo is home to many dingoes and over 200 native animals.
+At Jirrahlinga Wildlife Sanctuary, you can see Australian native fauna, including kangaroos, wallabies, koalas, birds, reptiles, dingoes, echidnas and more.
+Keepers are knowledgeable and friendly, and if you're lucky, they'll let you get up close with the koalas, hold a snake or have an up-close encounter with a lizard.
 Look out for the bird near the office that does a perfect imitation of the office phone ringing, followed by, "Hello, Jirrahlinga?"

 • Attractions